FranxYao/franxyao.github.io/index.md

 -----

 ### PROJECTS
+* Structure-preserving text generation (Current, with prof. John Cunningham and prof Alexander Rush)

+* The exploration of supervised, semi-supervised, and transfered semantic parsing (Current, partially done during my internship at Tencent AI Lab with Dr. Kun Xu).

 * Paraphrase Generation with Latent Bag of Words.
 NeurIPS 2019.

   * A latent bag of words model with differentiable content planning and surface realization. advised by [prof. John P. Cunningham](https://stat.columbia.edu/~cunningham/).